nancybelser/devops-assessment/README.md

     * Host: firstInitialLastName.edifyops.dev
         * Example: jsmith.edifyops.dev
     * Key: link to bucket included the email from us
-* Kubectl
-    * Files in the bucket included in email from us

 ### Environment
 * Ubuntu